Use these approaches to unearth any misconceptions about moles so your students don’t go it blind

 Ideas for your classroom

 Visualising moles can help students link ideas.
-Providing physical examples helps them link the idea that all have the same number of elementary entities; this can be counted by weighing, and the coefficients of a reaction link to the proportions of moles.
+Providing physical examples helps them link the idea that all have the same number of elementary entities; this can be counted by measuring mass, and the coefficients of a reaction link to the proportions of moles.
 To help my students, I have a box of moles that contains the following in sealed containers:

 Analogies can be helpful when students are struggling with the concept of the mole.
 A common analogy is coins at a bank.
 A bank clerk doesn’t count pennies to calculate their total value.
-Instead, they weigh the coins to count the number present.
+Instead, they measure the mass of the coins to count the number present.
 In the same way as with moles, the clerk needs to know the mass of each coin (molar mass, M) and the total mass of coins (mass, m) before using the same relationship we use to count atoms.
 Different denominations (1p, 2p, 5p, etc) have a different mass for each coin, so the relationship between mass and number varies depending on the mass of each coin (molar mass, M).

 You could also use the analogy of bags of rice or cups.
 Or consider a resource that summarises the mole and Avogadro with the idea that one mole of moles has a mass only a little less than the moon.